-You’ve no doubt seen these around the place… An anemometer is a wind speed measuring device that is commonly used by weather stations and individuals or institutions interested in measuring changes in the wind speed.
+You’ve no doubt seen anemometers around the place… An anemometer is a wind speed measuring device that is commonly used by weather stations and individuals or institutions interested in measuring changes in wind speed.
 To give the best reading, an anemometer is typically mounted on a pole positioned in an open space so that they are not obstructed by buildings or trees.

 They often contain a set of three or four cup-like shapes that catch the breeze and spin at a speed proportional to the speed of the wind.
 Other smaller variations of these “weather-station” varieties include hand-held models that contain a fan or miniature propeller that works in a similar fashion.

-An anemometer is not necessarily a requirement for laser sailing or dinghy sailing in general, but a hand-held version can be a handy piece of equipment.
+The best handheld anemometer is not necessarily a requirement for laser sailing or dinghy sailing in general, but a hand-held anemometer can be a handy piece of equipment.

-As these are not considered an expensive device, the best handheld anemometer for sailing can be a useful addition to your sailing gear kit and can help when selecting different sails or rigging based on the wind speed it measures.
+As these are not considered expensive devices, the best handheld anemometer for sailing can be a useful addition to your sailing gear kit and can help when selecting different sails or rigging based on the wind speed it measures.
 Or it can be just used for interest to see exactly how hard the breeze is blowing.

 Whatever your use, there are quite a few handheld anemometers that work well and are very reasonably priced.